Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 # 8 – I Have Dreamed

-“I Have Dreamed” was a 1951 original song from the musical The King and I. What has become a favorite recording among many artists, the version performed by Chad & Jeremy became a number twenty-two hit for the duo on the US Billboard Easy Listening chart in 1965 and peaked as high as number ninety-one on the US Billboard Hot 100.
+“I Have Dreamed” was a 1951 original song from the musical The King and I. What has become a favorite recording among many artists, the version performed by Chad & Jeremy reached number twenty-two on the US Billboard Easy Listening chart in 1965 and peaked at number ninety-one on the US Billboard Hot 100.
 The musical tale of escaping to freedom away from the king’s reach in the name of love has since become a huge favorite, covered by various recording artists many times.

 # 7 – What Do You Want With Me?